SoftwareSecurityLab/Chaum-Pedersen/README.md

 `r` is your secret which you wants to prove your knowledge about it without revealing it.
 `x` is the result of first modular exponentiation:
 $\qquad$ `g` <sup>`r`</sup> `mod p = x`
+`g` is base of your first modular exponentiation which is optional.
+If it's not provided, we consider generator of group as its value.
 `n` is base of your second modular exponentiation.
 `m` is the result of second modular exponentiation:
 $\qquad$ `n` <sup>`r`</sup> `mod p = m`